mothepro/signaling-lobby/README.md

 `key` | | `string` | None | Path to the public key to use (Only for a secure server) `cert` | | `string` | None | Path to the certificate to use (Only for a secure server)

+*By tweaking the `sync-timeout` flag this server could be used for non-p2p signaling (longstanding groups that send data through the server)*

 ## EC2

 Create a hosted zone to point to EC2 server **public** IP.